 Below is a schematic diagram of a current-carrying wire and a magnet.

 Arrows indicate the direction of the electric current (to the right) and of the magnetic field (up):

 Reliability – side forces developed are negligible, so bearing loading can be very low to enable long life operation;

 Simplicity – the voice coil motor is a single pole device requiring no commutation.
 Both the device itself, and the associated controller can be very simple and robust;

 Flexible Configuration – the principle of operation lends itself to many different mechanical layouts allowing great flexibility in the design of associated systems;

-Controllability – Force is proportional to applied current, and is uniform through a displacement that can be several 10’s of mm or several 10’s of degrees rotation;
+Controllability – force is proportional to the applied current, and is uniform through a displacement that can be several 10’s of mm or several 10’s of degrees rotation;

 Stanford Magnets offer custom magnets assemblies to ensure accurate guidance of the coil assembly within the magnet assembly, and to facilitate easy installation in customer applications.
 Custom designs can demonstrate better linearity at the expense of increased size/weight & cost.

 Coils of VCM series are normally designed to use the full depth of the pot assembly.
 This results in maximum mechanical work output capability but may result in a force characteristic that is not ideally suited to a given application.
 The portion of the coil which lies outside the airgap field dissipates power (as heat) but develops no useful force.